Can AI decide on a universal guide of right and wrong when mixing all the world's data together ?

 The Case File

-"No AI can derive a universally accepted moral framework from mixed global data."
+"No AI system can reliably derive a universal moral guide from aggregated global data."

 What the audience thinks